rust-lang/rust/text/0000-conservative-impl-trait.md

 # Detailed design
 [design]: #detailed-design

-> This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar
-> with the language to understand, and for somebody familiar with the compiler to implement.
-> This should get into specifics and corner-cases, and include examples of how the feature is used.

 As explained at the start of the RFC, the focus here is a relatively narrow introduction of abstract types limited to the return type of inherent methods